mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 this is a gunner function and not covered by the basic operations package.

-K’Kree ships cannot use standard virtual crew or specialist software in combination with an operations package.
+K'Kree ships cannot use standard virtual crew or specialist software in combination with an operations package.
 If the ability to operate weapons is desired a military operations package is requires and a specialized